avpizarro/python-newsfeed/README.md

 # python-newsfeed

-An application that allows you to add posts and their url using Python, Flask, SQLAlchemy, PyMySQL, bcrypt, python-dotenv and Gunicorn.
+An application that allows the user to add posts and their url.
+The app was built using Python, Flask, SQLAlchemy, PyMySQL, bcrypt, python-dotenv and Gunicorn.

 Deployed app 🔗 https://commentsappusingpython.herokuapp.com